jochym/nexstar-evo/doc/notes.md

 One would think this should be 0x47f0 not 0xf047 ?
 Maybe it is just a bug in the firmware and it is a autoguide rate of 93.75% of sideral rate (someone flipped the bytes)?
+From further experiments it looks like a bug in the firmware.
+At least in the AltAz mode.
+It is also possible that due to the fact that this mount does not have autoguide port the firmware breaks if you try to program it.